Thanos: Fictional character biography

-Thanos then uses the heroes Thor and Genis-Vell (Captain Marvel's son) against the death god Walker, who attempts to woo Mistress Death and then destroy the entity after being rejected.
+Thanos uses the heroes Thor and Genis-Vell (Captain Marvel's son) against the death god Walker, who attempts to woo Death and then destroy the entity after being rejected.
 Thanos then devises a plan to become the All-Father of a new pantheon of gods created by himself.
 Thanos, however, finds himself opposed by the Avengers' former member Mantis and her son Quoi, who apparently is destined to be the Celestial Messiah.
-Thanos abandons this plan after having to unite with Mistress Death to destroy the "Rot", a cosmic aberration in deep space caused by Thanos's incessant love for Death.
+Thanos abandons this plan after having to unite with Death to destroy the "Rot", a cosmic aberration in deep space caused by Thanos's incessant love for Death.
 Thanos also once conducted extensive research on genetics, studying many of the universe's heroes and villains before cloning them, and gene-spliced his own DNA into the subjects.
 Although he later abandons the project, five clones survive, being versions of Professor X, Iron Man, Gladiator, Doctor Strange, and Galactus respectively.
 A sixth and unnamed version of Thanos also appears, and it is revealed the incarnations of Thanos encountered in the past by Thor and Ka-Zar were actually clones.
 The true Thanos – with the aid of Adam Warlock, Gamora, Pip the Troll, Spider-Man, Captain Marvel, and Strange – destroys the remaining clones.

 When the ancient Egyptian pharaoh Akhenaten uses a source of cosmic power, the Heart of the Universe, to seize power in present-day Earth (killing most of Earth's heroes in the process), Thanos uses a time-travel stratagem to defeat him.
-Thanos then uses the Heart of the Universe to reverse Akhenaten's actions and was also compelled to correct a flaw in the universe, for which Mistress Death kisses him, and speaks to him for the first time.
+Thanos then uses the Heart of the Universe to reverse Akhenaten's actions and was also compelled to correct a flaw in the universe, for which Death kisses him, and speaks to him for the first time.
 Changed by the experience, Thanos advises confidant Adam Warlock he will no longer seek universal conquest.

 Thanos decides to atone for the destruction of Rigel-3, and agrees to aid a colony of Rigellians in evacuating their planet before Galactus can consume it.
 During the course of this mission Thanos learns Galactus is collecting the Infinity Gems in an effort to end his unyielding hunger.
 Thanos later learns Galactus is being manipulated into releasing a multiversal threat called Hunger, which feeds on entire universes.
 Despite opposition from Thanos, Galactus unwittingly frees the entity, and when its intentions are revealed, the pair team up and attempt to destroy it.